deividfortuna/fipe-promise/README.md

 ## Licença

-Este projeto está licenciado sob a Licença MIT.
+Este projeto é licenciado sob a MIT License.